 - Three professional and/or academic references (forms will be emailed to referees)

 * Applicants who are offered admission will be required to supply the University of Washington Graduate Admission Office and the University of Washington Tacoma Program with an official transcript from the institution that granted their bachelor's degree.

-Please note that those admitted to the MSW program will be required to have successfully completed an introductory course in statistics within the last five years prior to beginning the MSW program.
+Please note that those admitted to the MSW program will be required to have successfully completed an introductory course in statistics within the last five years from the date of matriculation in the program.
 The statistics requirements does not need to be completed prior to submitting your application for admission.

 Washington state law requires that individuals who have access to children under 16 years of age, persons with developmental disabilities and vulnerable adults such as older people disclose background information.
 During your education in the Master of Social Work program, you will come into contact with members of the above-mentioned populations.
 Therefore, a comprehensive background check is a required part of the admission process.
 All applicants are asked to disclose conviction/criminal history information during the admission screening process.